w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 *Data-locality*

-- Store the data close to those that need to access them
+- Store the data close to those who need to access it
 - E.g., store orders of Italian customers in the European data center

 *Keep a balanced distribution*